Park yourself for a few nights on the beach at Lone Rock

 Directions

-From Glen Canyon Dam, drive north on Highway 89.
-Just after crossing the Arizona-Utah state line, look for a small sign indicating the turnoff for Lone Rock Beach.
+From Page, AZ, drive north on US-89.
+Just after crossing the Utah state line, turn right at the Lone Rock Beach sign.
 The fee booth is located closer to the beach.

 Amenities